pinballash/ESP32-Pinball-OS/README.md

 <b>Very early days</b> - this repository is nowhere near release yet, but is actively being worked on.

+This repository is created from the whole PlatformIO project on my laptop, however if you want to work in arduino, just download the contents of the <b>src</b> folder and the main program to open is ESP32Pinball.cpp.
+I do reccomend installing Visual Studio code and adding the platformIO extension.
+Fiddly for the uninitiated but makes things so much easier.

 Based upon the excellent Mishmash Homebrew Pinball found here: <a href="https://www.pinballinfo.com/community/threads/mishmash-self-build-let%E2%80%99s-make-a-pinball-machine.50005/post-451003">Here</a>

 Progress on this project also documented here: <a href="https://www.pinballinfo.com/community/threads/mishmash-homebrew-pt-ii.57332/">Here</a>